Help Your Clients Understand the ACA and Make Informed Health Insurance Decisions

 Problems arise when clients have a significantly higher modified adjusted gross income on their 2015 return than they estimated when they applied for marketplace insurance.
 Maybe they got a raise, worked more hours or sold some appreciated stock.
 Or perhaps they just didn't estimate their income accurately in the first place.

 Even a modest change to income can make a huge difference in how much premium tax credit amount they will receive.
-If they must pay back some or all of their credit, they get a reduced tax refund or even a tax bill — and you end up with unhappy clients.
+If they must pay back some or all of their credit, they get a reduced tax refund or even a tax bill — and you end up with uhappy clients end up with unhappy clients.

 The fact that the tax credit can be paid directly to the insurance company in advance may compound the confusion.
 Some taxpayers have asked why they should have to pay back a credit they never saw, especially if they never used the insurance plan.